SamueleD98/assignment_1/README.md

 2. A **Monitoring** state: the robot is expected to move across rooms and observe, *monitor*, the environment (although in this work the monitoring task consist of busy waiting).
 3. A **Recharging** state: once the system is notified the battery is low, the robot should move to a specific location for recharging

+This state machine has the particularity of being hierarchical: both the Monitoring and the Recharging state consist of three inner states.
+Also, while the system can be in just one state in the outer state machine, this is not valid for the inner ones: those are concurrent state machines.

 The particularity of this state machine is its concurrent, hierarchical structure.
 In fact, both the Monitoring and the Recharging state consist of three inner states:
 1. **Move** state: it retrieves the next target location for the robot and interacts with the planner, and then the controller, in order to reach that location.